cap-js/docs/node.js/cds-test.md

 :::warning Do switch on `CDS_TEST_ENV_CHECK` !

 It is strongly recommended to switch on `CDS_TEST_ENV_CHECK` in all your tests to detect such errors.
-It will likely become default in upcomming releases.
+It will likely become default in upcoming releases.

 :::